umit-iace/tool-libs/README.rst

   - ``uart`` - Template class for hardware based UART

-* Utils - General classes
+* Utils - Generally useful classes

   - ``Experiment`` - General class of an experiment used to control the experiment flow at a test rig.

   - ``ExperimentModule`` - General class of an experiment module used to describe different functionality of a test rig.

-  - ``Interpolation`` - Classes that implements different interpolation algorithm.
+  - ``Interpolation`` - Classes that implement different interpolation algorithms.

-    - ``LinearInterpolator`` - Class describing linear interpolation method.
+    - ``LinearInterpolator`` - Class implementing the linear interpolation method.

   - ``MovingAverage`` - Template class that implements a moving average filter